-Demand Charge \$8.41/kW for all kW plus Energy Charge \$0.05084/kWh for all kWh
+Demand Charge \$9.53700 /kW Energy Charge \$0.06418 /kWh

 The minimum charge shall be the Monthly Charge as stated in the Rate above, plus the Energy Optimization Surcharge amount shown on Sheet No. D-1.03, except that the minimum charge may be increased, in accordance with the Cooperative's rules and regulations, in those cases in which a greater than average investment is necessary to serve a Member-Consumer under this schedule.